mob-sakai/CSharpCompilerSettingsForUnity/README.md

     * The symbols starting with `'!'` will be removed.
     * e.g. `SYMBOL_TO_ADD;!SYMBOL_TO_REMOVE;...`
 * Modify `langversion` property in *.csproj file.
-* If `dotnet` is required, install it automatically.
+* If `dotnet` is required, it will be installed automatically.
 * `CompilerType.BuiltIn` compiler option to disable this plugin.
 * `Enable Logging` option to display compilation log.
 * `Nullable` option to enable [Nullable reference types (C# 8.0)](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types).